FitzwilliamMuseum/egyptiancoffins/_reuse/lexicon.md

 The action of making something, esp. a book or text, imperfect by excision or destruction of one or more of its parts

 ### Reassignment
-The act of assigning something differently (to a person, place, purpose, category, etc.)
+The act of assigning something differently, to a person, place, purpose, category, etc.

 ### Repurposing
 The conversion or adaptation of something for a different purpose or for use in a different way